mklemmingen/mklemmingen/README.md

 - 😄 Pronouns: he/they
 - Current Languages: C, Java, R, Python
 - Tools I like to use: Coffee.
 Too much of it.
 Sometimes some Android stuff
+- Part of:
-- Part of BoomSoftwares Group.
+       -  BoomSoftwares Group.
 Ancient board games turned destructive
+       -  KatIncluded.
+PixelCats playing silly games

 ------------------------